 The country is also the largest banking center in the region, and follows some of the same foreigner-friendly procedures as fellow ex-Soviet states like Armenia and Georgia.
 Interest rates in Kazakhstan reach into the double digits, as well.

-Macedonia has also yet to join CRS.
+Macedonia is another one of the non-CRS countries worth considering.
 The banking system in Macedonia isn’t quite as developed as in Serbia or Montenegro, but I’m told it is improving.
 In addition to less interesting Greek banks, there are also local banks now owned by large European banks such as Societe Generale, Erste Group, and ProCredit Bank.